Welcome to my blog, gallery, and archive – a collection of things I’ve designed and made over the years.

 I used a cheap RP2040 MCU module, programmed in Python to produce the random patterns.
 I just played around with numbers and algorithms until I liked the look of them.

-I recently made a VERY loud portable motor-driven siren because:
+I made a VERY loud portable motor-driven siren because:

 - I had some spare RC parts, I’m a big fan of repurposing functional bits rather than throwing them out.